jonschlinkert/jonschlinkert/README.md

 Yes, the `is-odd` package is one of the first things I created (sorry, there is no going back now  🤦).
 But since then, 6 of my projects have trended to number one on GitHub, and I've created hundreds of other open source projects as part of my learning process and in an effort to reach my goals.
 Today tens of millions of projects depend on my code.
 Open source software takes a lot of time to create and maintain.
 Please help me to achieve my goals of improving the world through code, help me create better developer experiences, or just say "thank you" by [sponsoring me](https://github.com/sponsors/jonschlinkert) on GitHub.
 Any and all contributions are greatly appreciated.

+## Help me spend more time contributing

 **If I could afford it, I would spend 100% of my time on open source.
 That's not a reality yet, but with your help we can make it happen!**

+_Each contribution I receive increases the depth and time I can spend on maintaining my open source projects, contributing to other projects, or creating new ones._ Please consider [sponsoring me](https://github.com/sponsors/jonschlinkert).

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=jonschlinkert&count_private=true" alt="Jon Schlinkert's github stats">